HaroonRafique/PyORBIT_SC_Optimisation/README.md

 # PyORBIT_SC_Optimisation
-Optimisation of slice-by-slice space charge
+Testing of optimisation of slice-by-slice space charge